 Formatting an external hard drive would erase everything on it.
 Hence, you must backup your important files before reformatting the drive if you want to save them.
 The easiest way is to drag it from one drive to another.

 All is set, then you can go ahead to format the drive on your Mac.
 Disk utility - the MacOS utility application can help you with this.
 Just follow these steps below:

 Step 1.
 Connect the external drive or the USB drive to the Mac.

 Step 2.
 Start the Disk Utility, which is located under Applications > Utilities.

 Step 3.
 Find the name of the drive in the left side of the Utilities window and select it.
 And click the Erase button.

 Step 4.
 Follow on-screen prompts to choose Mac OS Extended (Journaled) file system and allow the disk to format.

 In case you forgot to backup files before reformatting the external drive, you would lose you data stored on the drive before.
 But don't worry and get into panic.
 Here comes the cure - AnyRecover - a one-stop solution to recover deleted, lost or formatted files from Mac.

 Follow these simple steps using AnyRecover to get your files back!

-1. Plug your external hard drive into your computer directly or via USB.
+Step 1.
+First, download and install AnyRecover.
+Plug the external hard drive into your Mac directly or via USB.